ProfessorManhattan/template-ansible-role/README.md

     - professormanhattan.ansible-role
 ```

-If you are incorporating this role into a pre-existing playbook, then it might be prudent to copy the requirements in `requirements.txt` and `requirements.yml` to their corresponding files in the root of your playbook so you only have to worry about installing one set of requirements during future use.
+If you are incorporating this role into a pre-existing playbook, then it might be prudent to copy the requirements outlined in `pyproject.toml` and `requirements.yml` to their corresponding files in the root of your playbook so you only have to worry about installing one set of requirements during future use.
+Note that the dependencies in `pyproject.toml` can be moved to the more traditional `requirements.txt`, if that is what you are currently using to track Python dependencies.

 ### Real World Example

 You can find an example of a playbook that incorporates this role in our main playbook (a.k.a.
-[Windows 12](https://gitlab.com/InstallDoc/ansible-playbook-boilerplate)).
+[Gas Station](https://github.com/ProfessorManhattan/Gas-Station)).
 The playbook is an excellent example for someone learning how to use Ansible.
 It also incorporates a lot of well-thought out build tools that more advanced Ansible users can appreciate.
 And people who could care less about Ansible can also benefit from it because it allows you to more or less turn your computer (and network) into the ultimate development enivornment.
 The bottom line is that it is an awesome project that developers should know about!

 <a href="#contributing" style="width:100%"><img style="width:100%" src="https://gitlab.com/megabyte-labs/assets/-/raw/master/png/aqua-divider.png" /></a>

 ## Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/ProfessorManhattan/template-ansible-role/issues).
-If you would like to contribute, please take a look at the [contributing guide](https://github.com/ProfessorManhattan/template-ansible-role/blob/master/CONTRIBUTING.md).
+Feel free to check the [issues page](https://github.com/megabyte-labs/template-ansible-role/issues).
+If you would like to contribute, please take a look at the [contributing guide](https://github.com/megabyte-labs/template-ansible-role/blob/master/docs/CONTRIBUTING.md).

 <details>
 <summary><b>Sponsorship</b></summary>
 <br/>
 <blockquote>
 <br/>
-Dear Lovely Person,<br/><br/>
+Dear Awesome Person,<br/><br/>
 I create open source projects out of love.
 Although I have a job, shelter, and as much fast food as I can handle, it would still be pretty cool to be appreciated by the community for something I have spent a lot of time and money on.
 Please consider sponsoring me!
 Who knows?
 Maybe I will be able to quit my job and publish open source full time.
 <br/><br/>Sincerely,<br/><br/>